 3. Check the weather before you go and dress accordingly.

-You should always carry a down hoody/fleece, gloves/mitts, and a windproof/waterproof shell, and toque, this time of year.
-For cold weather, consider base layers or soft shell pants (I like fleece-lined leggings or merino wool base leggings under soft shell pants).
-Keep in mind that falling / blowing snow can affect visibility and windchill can make a huge difference, so if Saturday is -10 C with 50 km/hr winds but Sunday is -12 C with 4 km/wind, you’re better off hiking on Sunday if you can.
+While Environment Canada and The Weather Network can give you a general idea of what weather will be like in the nearest town/city, you can get more accurate weather forecasts for the mountains from Mountain Forecast.
+Keep in mind that falling / blowing snow can affect visibility and windchill can make a huge difference, so if Saturday is -10 C with 50 km/hr winds but Sunday is -12 C with 4 km/wind, you’re better off hiking on Sunday.

 4. Check the avalanche report (and learn what the danger ratings mean).